How much regulation do we need from genomes to society?: Introduction

-Here, we first conceptualize what gives rise to regulatory costs across complex systems based on managing adverse interactions by integrating the interaction of size, structure, and various kinds of costs.
-We compare and unify diverse systems across the dimensions of well-mixed to highly modular.
-At one end of the spectrum, well-mixed systems tend to be the simplest self-organized and agglomerate ones.
+First, we conceptualize what gives rise to regulatory costs across complex systems based on the costs to manage adverse interactions.
+We compare, contrast and unify the degree to which the constituents of these diverse systems are well-mixed or highly modular.
+At one end of the spectrum, well-mixed systems tend to be the simplest self-organized and agglomerated ones.
 At the other end, those with modular structures tend to be centrally planned or have gone through several transitions in architecture.
 For example, bacteria are defined by a cellular environment where most expressed proteins in the liquid cytoplasm can diffuse and interact with any other expressed protein, posing unique regulatory challenges for governing protein co-expression.
-The growth in genome size for bacteria is a result of an emergent process of evolution.
-In contrast, companies are typically defined by hierarchical and modular structures that regulate interactions amongst individuals and are highly planned as companies grow in size.
+At the genome level, in bacteria the genome is physically distributed in a nucleoid with no surrounding compartment, in contrast to the genome of eukaryotes which is located in the nucleus with a complex compartmentalization, that includes not just distinct chromosomes, but also territories and other structures \cite{meldi2011compartmentalization,cremer2010chromosome}.
+In contrast to bacteria, companies are typically defined by hierarchical and modular structures that regulate interactions among individuals and are highly planned as they grow in size.
 This pattern also applies to more complex organisms that have experienced multiple major evolutionary transitions in structure \cite{szathmary2015toward}.
-We then compile data on regulatory costs in biological and social systems, including regulatory genes in bacteria and eukaryote cells, managers in companies, governmental agencies, universities, administrators on Wikipedia, and lawyers in cities.
-Using scaling analysis, we quantify shifts in regulatory costs with entity size by the scaling exponents to reveal shared governing processes and principles across different systems.
+We then compile data on regulatory costs in biological and social systems, including regulatory genes in both bacteria and eukaryote cells, managers in companies, governmental agencies and universities, administrators on Wikipedia, and lawyers in cities.
+We show that all of these scale with system size as power laws, indicating that, despite the broad diversity, they are all manifestations of self-similar structures.
+Their apparent differences can be quantified by the value of the scaling exponents in how their regulatory costs change with size to reveal shared governing processes and principles across different systems.